Guidance & Counseling Office

 All new students must be registered at Marion Oaks.
 We have a required registration packet that will need to be completed and submitted the day prior to the child starting at the school.
 Office clerks are familiar with the registration requirements and may assist you with any questions.

 If your child is ill and will not be attending school, please call our office before eleven in the morning.
 We will inform your child’s teacher.
-Please remember that all absences must be followed up by a written excuse on the child’s first day back to school.
+Please remember that all absences must be followed up by a written excuse on the child’s first day back to school and no later than the 3rd day upon return.
 Tardy children are required to report to Guidance for a tardy slip in order to be admitted to their classroom.

 Your child’s cumulative records are housed in the Guidance Office.
 If you need to review any information in your child’s folder, please call for an appointment so that someone may go over its contents with you.
 If you would like copies made of documents in your child’s folder, please call in advance and we will have it ready for you to pick up as soon as possible for a cost of 15¢ per page.
 If you are transferring out of Marion Oaks we will forward all documents to your child’s new school upon request from receiving school.